 If you find yourself drinking on a regular basis and especially if you have compulsory cravings to drink, it’s important to get professional help.
 Addiction can worsen over time.
 Breaking the cycle of addiction may require the support of mental health professionals.

-If you’re struggling with alcoholism, a Connections in Recovery New York Sober Coach can help you by providing a Sober Companion, In-home Detox, Case Management, or put a medical team together for you.
+If you’re struggling with alcoholism, a Connections in Recovery New York Sober Coach can help you by providing a Sober Companion, In-home Detox, Case Management, or put clinical team together for you.

-Connections in Recovery, which also has offices in LA and in Europe, offers a Rapid Response Team: When we receive a call for help, there is usually only a small window of opportunity.
+Connections in Recovery offers Rapid Response: When we receive a call for help, there is usually only a small window of opportunity.
 Our nationwide and global network of addiction and mental health consulting services allows CiR to respond quickly to the client in crisis.

 Connections in Recovery (CiR) assists individuals struggling with addiction and mental health issues to connect with the best providers, recovery companions and treatment resources to support long-term positive recovery outcomes.
 Through personalized action plans, CiR is committed to finding the right solution, “best fit,” for each individual.